isee-systems/sd-ai/README.md

 ### Important Note
 You must have a .env file at the top level which can have the following keys
- * OPEN_API_KEY which is your open AI access token, if provided then clients do not need to provide one to either the intialize or generate calls
+ * OPENAI_API_KEY which is your open AI access token, if provided then clients do not need to provide one to either the intialize or generate calls
  * SESSION_SECRET which is a string used by express-session to secure the cookies this is required